wttech/aet/documentation/src/main/wiki/Comparators.md

 This is a set of key-value pairs allowing the user to pass some configuration and information to the comparator.
 Parameters for comparators can be divided into the following two groups:

-* mandatory - parameters which comparison will be not possiblewithout,
+* mandatory - parameters which comparison will be not possible without,
 * optional - passing this parameter is not obligatory, usually this is the extension of some comparator functionality.

 ###### collectorName